pid provided in this request (the returned value of the

 referred to as the Replacement Product.
 It’s worth noting that a

-suggested Replacement Product could have the same pid
+suggested Replacement Product could have the same pid as the

 Claimed Product